American Cranberrybush Facts

 American Cranberrybush Distribution, Habitat, and Ecology

 The remarkable American Cranberrybush evolved as native to a region of the globe well known for its abundance of natural beauty.
-That’s due to the fact that it developed in the portion of the earth that now forms the continent known as North America.
+That’s due to the fact that this wonder of Nature and evolution developed in the portion of the earth that now forms the continent known as North America.

-As its very name indicates, the majority of the zone of native habitation consists of part of the United States.
-There, though, it only lives in the far northern sections, from coast to coast.
-The great majority of its population, however, appears in the northeast.
+As its very name indicates, the majority of that indigenous zone of native habitation consists of a specific part of the United States.
+There, though, it only lives within the far northern sections, from coast to coast.
+The great majority of its native population, however, appears in the northeast.

-Yet its habitat range also extends into the extreme southeast sections of Canada.
-Outside of these two areas, a handful of small, thinly populated concentrations also appear elsewhere in both countries.
-Its presently unknown if this is a natural occurrence, though.
+Yet its habitat range also extends into the extreme southeast sections of the nation of Canada.
+Outside of these two areas, a handful of small, thinly populated concentrations also appear elsewhere in both of the countries.
+Its presently unknown if this is a wholly natural occurrence.

-Within these areas, however, it seems to be highly adaptible in its habitat requirements.
-Due to this, it makes its home in a wide variety of regions.
+Within these areas, however, it seems to be highly adaptible in regards to its habitat requirements.
+Due to this flexibility, it makes its home in a very wide variety of regions.
 These include such diverse ecosystems as sandy swamps, moist woodlands, forested bogs, and even roadside ditches.

-Like most of its kindred, the American Cranberrybush achieves pollination via the actions of various local insects.
+Like most of its kindred around the world, the American Cranberrybush achieves pollination via the actions of various local insects.
 Mosts specimens produce fruit after 5-6 years.
 At that time, numerous animals consume the fruits, especially birds, thereafter spreading the seeds via droppings.

 Despite its name, however, it’s not actually a variety of cranberry at all.
-The name derives from the strong resemblance of its fruit to true cranberries.
-Though rather sour to human taste, the fruits are fully edible, and contain high amounts of several types of vitamins.
+The common name derives from the strong visual resemblance of its fruit to true cranberries.
+Though rather sour to human taste, the fruits do remain fully edible, and contain high amounts of several types of vitamins.

 Species Sharing Its Range

-Check out our other articles on 5 Fully Fabulous Frogs, African Monarch, Laguna Verde, Blainville’s Beaked Whale, Smooth Purple Coneflower, Yellow-Bellied Sea Snake
+Check out our other articles on 5 Fully Fabulous Frogs, African Monarch, Laguna Verde, Blainville’s Beaked Whale, Smooth Purple Coneflower, Nicobar Pigeon, Yellow-Bellied Sea Snake

 Leave a Reply